bbauska/W3Cx-4of5-thru-May-2024/README.md

 between workers and their creator, instead of computing in parallel.

 <img src="./images/image245.jpeg" style="width:4in;height:3.99165in"
-alt="ray tracer with web workers" />
+alt="Ray Tracer with web workers." />

 ### Other demos